Enalean/tuleap-documentation-en/languages/en/user-guide/tracker.rst

 `Entering the Tracker Service`_.

-When entering a given tracker you are presented with the artifact selection and browsing screen (more about this facility in `Artifact Browsing`_).
+When entering a given tracker you are presented with the artifact selection and browsing screen (more about this facility in `Search for existing artifacts`_).
 For now let's click on the "Submit new artifact" item (or whatever the artifact name is) from the Tracker Menu Bar in the upper part of the welcome screen (see `A Tracker browsing screen`_).